marcotrosi/init.lua/README.md

     print(maxn(b)) -- 6

-### `split(s, d)`
+### `split(s, d, w)`

     s = string
     d = delimiter regex pattern
+    w = where ["at" is default, "before", "after"] (optional)

 #### description

 This function takes a string and splits it at all occurrences of the given delimiter.
+This is the default behaviour which also removes the delimiter.
+With the third optional parameter you can also choose to split before or after the delimiter without removing the delimiter.
-The delimiter itself gets removed and each string piece will be put in a table, which will be returned.
+Each chunk will be put in a table which gets returned.

 #### example